4.50 from Paddington: Plot summary

-Lucy uses golf practice as a cover for searching the grounds.
-She discovers fur from a woman's coat caught on a bush.
-Then she finds a cheap compact.
-Lucy takes these to Miss Marple, who believes the murderer knew all about Rutherford Hall, and had removed the body from the embankment where it had fallen away from the railway, driven a car outside the grounds at night and hidden the body.
-Lucy finds the woman's body hidden in a sarcophagus in the old stables containing Luther's collection of dubious antiques.
-Who was she?
+Lucy discovers fur from a woman's coat in the bushes and a cheap powder compact.
+She takes these to Miss Marple, who believes the murderer removed the body from the railway embankment.
+Lucy eventually finds the woman's body hidden in a sarcophagus in a barn on the property containing Luther's collection of antiquities.

-The police, led by Inspector Craddock, identify the victim's clothing as purchased in Paris.
-Their enquiries lead them to think that the dead woman was a dancer, calling herself "Anna Stravinska", who had gone missing from a ballet troupe.
+The police, led by Inspector Craddock (who previously met Miss Marple in A Murder Is Announced), identify the victim's clothing as French.
+Their enquiries lead them to think that the dead woman may have been a dancer, calling herself "Anna Stravinska", who had gone missing from a ballet troupe.
 However, "Anna Stravinska" is an alias, and the police cannot trace her origins.

+Lucy begins to receive various proposals from the men in the family: Luther Crackenthorpe tells her about his royal ancestors, brags about his vast savings, and appears to possibly be suggesting marriage.
+Then Alfred directly proposes, tells Lucy he's in love with her and says she's too clever for domestic work and would be a great partner in his criminal doings, pointing out that a wife cannot testify against her husband.
+Harold follows the same day by also telling Lucy she's too intelligent for her current job and offering her a vague position in his company, with generous benefits.
+She finds herself disappointed that Cedric is the only Crackenthorpe man who has not proposed and wonders what the reason for all the proposals is.